Navigating financial and estate planning for high-net-worth LGBTQ+ couples

 While married LGBTQ+ couples enjoy a number of tax planning advantages, those who are unmarried should plan for potential higher taxes when selling or passing down assets.

-Married couples can make unlimited gifts to each other with no tax consequences — under the unlimited marital deduction, which allows spouses to transfer any amount of property or assets to each other during life or at death without incurring federal gift or estate taxes, as long as both are U.S. citizens.
-However, this does not apply to unmarried couples as they are limited to the $19,000 annual gift tax exclusion amount.
+Married couples can make unlimited transfers to each other, during life or at death, without federal gift or estate tax consequences under the unlimited marital deduction, provided both spouses are U.S. citizens.
+However, this does not apply to unmarried couples as they are limited to the annual gift tax exclusion, which is $19,000 per recipient in 2026.
 The limit could be critical if one member of a couple holds more wealth or helps provide financially for the other.

 If you hold significant assets and are unmarried, be aware of the potential impact on estate taxes.
-Any assets of your deceased partner above the estate tax exemption of $13.99 million for 2025 would be taxed at 40%.
-Married couples can combine their exemptions to shield $27.98 million from federal estate tax in 2025.
-Note that the estate tax exemption may revert to approximately $7.2 million per person in 2026 unless Congress acts to extend this provision.
+Any assets of your deceased partner above the estate tax exemption of $15 million for 2026 would be taxed at 40%.
+Married couples can combine their exemptions, allowing up to $30 million to pass free of federal estate tax with proper planning.

 Therefore, be sure your will and other planning documents reflect your desires for your assets.
 For example, if you want to leave behind assets to people other than your partner, such as extended family members or friends, be sure your last will and testament reflect these wishes and are kept up to date.